Ergo-Tools/ActiPASS/README.md

-ActiPASS is developed by: [Pasan Hettiarachchi](mailto:pasan.hettiarachchi@medsci.uu.se) and [Peter J. Johansson](mailto:peter.johansson@medsci.uu.se) at Occupational and Environmental Medicine, Department of Medical Sciences, Uppsala University, <Magnus.svartengren@medsci.uu.se>
+ActiPASS is developed by: [Pasan Hettiarachchi](mailto:pasan.hettiarachchi@medsci.uu.se) and [Peter J. Johansson](mailto:peter.johansson@medsci.uu.se) at Occupational and Environmental Medicine, Department of Medical Sciences, Uppsala University, [Magnus Svartengren](mailto:magnus.svartengren@medsci.uu.se)

 ActiPASS is based on: Acti4 thigh accelerometer activity detection algorithm developed by Jørgen Skotte at the National Research Centre for the Working Environment (NFA), Copenhagen, Denmark,  [Andreas Holtermann](mailto:aho@nfa.dk)

-The development of ActiPASS has partly been funded by ProPASS Consortium www.propassconsortium.org
+The development of ActiPASS has partly been funded by [ProPASS Consortium](https://www.propassconsortium.org)

 ActiPASS may not be used for any commercial purposes without written permission from the developers.
 Please acknowledge the Developers and NFA as the source of the Software in any publications by referring to relevant publications about Acti4 /ActiPASS.

+ActiPASS is made possible by [these open source software](https://github.com/Ergo-Tools/ActiPASS/wiki/Open-source-software-used-by-ActiPASS) and we [acknowledge](https://github.com/Ergo-Tools/ActiPASS/wiki/acknowledgements) the all who contributed to development of ActiPASS.